libmapper/libmapper/doc/how_to_compile_and_run.md

 ### Configuring

-Run,
+If you have extract libmapper from a release tarball, run,

     ./configure

 to configure the software with default options.
+If you are using libmapper from a repository, you will need to run,

+    ./autogen.sh

+which will create the `configure` script and run it for you.
 You can optionally specify an install location with,

     ./configure --prefix=<location>